 Related Post: Credit Cards Facts That You May Not Know

-This gives the credit card company security in that you will pay off your card or they can take the money from the account.
-If you have bad credit or no credit, a secured credit card is often a great way to build a credit history which will help your score.
+This gives the credit card company security in that you will pay off your card, or they can take the money from the account.
+If you have bad credit or no credit, a secured credit card is often a great way to build a credit history that will help your score.

 This method also helps you control your spending in case you’ve been irresponsible with a credit card in the past.
 You’ll only be able to spend at most the balance of your account, which will prevent you from drowning further in debt.